michaelwfc/csapp/docs/chapter 11 Network Programming.md

 // Returns: 0 if OK, −1 on error

 ```
-- the process can read bytes that arrive on the connection whose endpoint is add by reading from descriptor
+- the process can ***read bytes*** that arrive on the connection whose endpoint is add by reading from descriptor
-- similarly, the process can write to sockfd  are transferrd along the connection whose endpoint is addr
+- similarly, the process can ***write to sockfd***  are transferrd along the connection whose endpoint is addr
 - The addrlen argument is sizeof(sockaddr_in).
-- As with socket and connect, the best practice is to use getaddrinfo to supply the arguments to bind
+- As with socket and connect, the best practice is to use `getaddrinfo` to supply the arguments to bind

 ### 11.4.5 Sockets Interface: The listen Function

-By default, kernel assumes that descriptors from sockeet funcion is an ***active sockets*** that will be on the client end of a connection.
+By default, kernel assumes that descriptors from socket funcion is an ***active sockets*** that will be on the client end of a connection.

 The listen function converts sockfd from an active socket to a ***listening socket*** that can accept connection requests from clients.